Mental Health Test (K10)

 Why use the K10?

 1. Broad-spectrum: Captures both anxiety and depressive symptoms 2.
-Brief and efficient: 10 items, 3 minutes, extensively validated 3.
+Brief & efficient: 10 items, 3 minutes, extensively validated 3.
 Global standard: Used in WHO World Mental Health Surveys 4.
 Continuous measurement: Provides a continuous severity score

 References